ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 cp /share/all/rainbow_bridge_in-house-scripts/summarize_rainbow_output.R ../../scripts/
 ```

-Just as before, you can run this script locally or directly in SDENA
+Just as before, you can run this script locally or directly in SEDNA

 1. Locally